 Need Health Insurance?
-How to Sign Up for ACA Coverage by Dec.
+Sign Up for Marketplace Coverage by Jan.
 15 Deadline

 Some states operate their own exchanges.
 If you live in California, Colorado, Connecticut, Idaho, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Washington or the District of Columbia, you must apply through your state.

-Online, you’ll learn how to estimate your 2021 income for the application and find a checklist of information you’ll need, such as household size, the Social Security numbers and birthdates of your family members, W-2 forms or pay stubs and policy numbers of any current health insurance.
-Coverage is available only to U.S. citizens and legal residents.
+Here’s how to estimate your 2023 income for the application along with a checklist of information you’ll need, such as household size, the Social Security numbers and birthdates of your family members, W-2 forms and policy numbers of any current health insurance.

-You can apply by phone, in person with help from a navigator — a person specially trained to walk you through the process — through an agent or broker or by mail with a paper application.
-Volunteers certified by the Marketplace also may be available through nonprofit organizations such as community health centers or hospitals.
+You can also apply for a marketplace plan by phone, through an agent or broker, in person with help from a navigator — a person specially trained to walk you through the process — or by mail with a paper application.

-The lower your income, the higher the premium tax credit you’re eligible for (i.e. the help you’ll receive).
+There is no income cap to qualify for subsidies, but the lower your income, the higher the premium tax credit you’re eligible for.